 2. Turn Toward Fear: To the protective ego, emotional pain feels like, “I am not going to survive....I might even die from this pain.”
 Instead of vacating your body in fear and avoidance, move toward your emotion with your whole heart.
 How is this emotion expressing in your body now?
 Do a body scan and gently touch the places in your body that hurt.
 Move your hands toward the pain in your body with love.
 It is also very helpful to tenderly say, "I love you" to each place that hurts.

 4. Observe Each Emotion as it Shifts: To shed emotional layers, continually drop back into your body.
 Observe and be conscious of each emotion as it moves.
 Breathe into each new feeling as it arises.
 Repeat "I love you" to each emotional shift.
-Eventually there will be no more layers to shed (this time) and you will reach a good feeling.
+Eventually, there will be no more layers to shed (at this time) and you will reach a good feeling.

 5. Wait Until You Feel Good: If an emotion feels trapped in your body and is not moving, breathe your emotion out into the room.
 Give your emotions more space to transform.
 Let your emotion be in and all around you.
 When the good feeling finally emerges through this state of loving surrender, enjoy it for as long as you can.
 You have earned it!

 6. Listen for Information: Emotions hold information about what needs to change.
-After we fully feel an emotion, it will reveal the limited beliefs that need to be transformed.
+After you fully feel an emotion, it will reveal the limiting beliefs that need to be transformed.
 With "fresh space" in your body, you will likely receive insights about how to heal your pain.
-This benevolent emptiness creates creates new space to anchor higher intentions.
+This benevolent emptiness creates new space to anchor higher intentions.
 Enjoy basking in the larger sense of presence that you have cultivated.